 4. Ball thrown upwards at an angle

-When a ball is thrown in an upward direction at a particular angle, it does not return to the ground following a straight-line path, instead, it follows a curve path to track back its path to the ground.
+When a ball is thrown in an upward direction at a particular angle, it does not return to the ground following a straight-line path, instead, it follows a curve path to track its path back to the ground.
 Hence, the curvilinear motion of the ball can be easily observed.

 5. Javelin Throw